ezylang/EvalEx/docs/configuration/configuration.md

 ### Zone Id

 The time zone id.
 By default, the system default zone ID is used.

 ```java
 ExpressionConfiguration configuration=ExpressionConfiguration.builder()
         .zoneId(ZoneId.of("Europe/Berlin"))
         .build();
 ```

+### Single Quote String Literals

+Specifies if the single quote character (') can be used as a string literal delimiter, not only the double quote character (") (default is false).
+If set to true, the expression will throw a _ParseException_.